A Beach of One’s Own

 For the past year, this has been my secret beach, my hidey-hole.
 I named her “Stopper Row” for every visit yielded at least two bottle stoppers, always different from ones found before.
 Aqua, lilac, sage, brown, and white; some weighty, others light as thimbles.
 Some in shapes which are themselves hallmarks, such as the pair of 1940s penny stoppers, while the identities of others remain riddles yet to be solved.
 It’s not a pretty beach by conventional standards.
 Rocks are caked in sundried ocean scum, and often the acrid smell of rot will smart my nose.
 Thorny branches lie in wait to trip up careless feet, and clumps of rusted wire spike from the bank like spines of a prehistoric sea urchin.
 Still, it’s my patch of solitude in an otherwise crowded life.
 Quiet protest.
 Resolve against.
 Act of resistance.

 Although, “Stopper Row” isn’t an entirely accurate moniker, for on this crust of coastline, all category of treasure can be found in the jumble of seaweed, sludge and rock.
 Sea foam green Coca Cola bottles rest in heaps like bones in an elephant graveyard.
 Edges softened, surfaces frosted by years of scraping and tumbling along the bottom of the ocean.
-I’ve found antique bottles with queer markings, pottery shards, chunks of insulator glass, candy dish lids, and bottle kick ups.
+I’ve found antique bottles with queer markings, pottery pieces, chunks of insulator glass, candy dish lids, and bottle kick ups.
 I’ve collected silver spoons and forks; knives scabbed in years of ocean crud which, after a good scrub, revealed possible telltales of World War II with letters “USN” and “USN MD” stamped on handles.
 Once, as I skittered off the path and onto the beach, I was startled to find a man carrying a Tupperware container before him as though it were an idol.
 He called me over to inspect.
 It contained an octopus the color of rust found “stranded at the wrack line.”
 He was in the process of returning the little being back to its ocean.
 Other than this one passing, I can’t recall encountering another human soul on this ragged stretch of shoreline.

 More important than the glass stoppers and trinkets from yesteryear, treasure of another sort surface, too.
 My thoughts are free to bubble up, uninterrupted; my voice unbridles and I am often surprised to find I’ve been singing unaware.
 I’m writing future chapters and unspooling lines that won’t come when I’m stuck staring at the blinking cursor on a computer screen.
 On the beach I’m solving problems.
 I’m creating and collecting.
 Sorting what to pick up and put down, what to keep and what to throw away along the shoreline of my life.
 This is the best kind of comb.
 And for me, it occurs when I’m alone.
 Just me and the beach.
 My secret place.
 My secret self.